digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
+I start with gathering client requirements.
+Ten I create environment - bundling scripts from webpack, gulp etc. Next comes site skeleton, semantics, filling with content and fixes, styling, animations and addin interactivity.

 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?